sridharsaig/CIR/README.md

 In brief, CIR is developed to retrieve the 3D position of the camera that produced a given 2D image in a virtual atmosphere.
 This information is naturally used to reconstruct the imagery scene in virtuality by a 3D developmental tool like Blender.

+The project aims to become an implement to reconstruct scenes for forensic purposes ranging from crime investigation to scientific applications.

 This space focusses on concising the installation requirements of the retriever with it's supportive versions and documenting the API & citations of the project -

 The [Project-Blog](Project-Blog) gives further insight of the project surplus the journey of developing this conception.